Small society lottery registrations

 Apply for a small society lottery registration

 Please take care to complete the application form in full.
 Any incomplete or illegible applications will be rejected.
-We may have to issue the registration by email so please ensure you provide an email address on your application.
+We will issue the registration by email so please ensure you provide an email address on your application.

 For details on how we use data relating to licence holders and applicants, please see our privacy notice for licence holders and applicants.